 Semantic search is a very good solution when it comes to searching and performing question answering on your own data, because it is both blazing fast and accurate.

-If you want to answer questions about a large corpus of internal domain knowledge you might want to read our dedicated article: read it here.
+If you want to answer questions about a large corpus of internal domain knowledge, you might want to set up a Retrieval Augmented Generation (RAG) system.
+In that case please read our dedicated article about RAG: read it here.

 Semantic search has made dramatic progress these last few years, both in terms of speed and accuracy.
 Here are some use case examples: